spectrocloud/librarium/docs/docs-content/vm-management/architecture.md

 | **bond0.20** | VLAN   | bond0                | 20     | 10.20.30.0/16  | 10.20.30.1 |
 | **br0**      | Bridge | bond0                | Native | 192.168.0.0/22 |            |

-For this setup, it is assumed that the physical servers (worker nodes) are connected to the switch as described in the following table.
+For this setup, it is assumed that the physical servers (worker nodes) are connected to the switch, as described in the following table.

 | Physical Port     | Name in OS | Purpose                                                                  | Switchport Configuration       |